-Costa Rica receives between 200 and 300 cruise ships a year, being a main port of call for cruises to the Panama Canal, Central America and Western Caribbean.
-Cruise itineraries either stop at the Port of Limon on Costa Rica’s Caribbean Coast, or the Ports of Caldera or Puntarenas on the Pacific Coast, or both coasts.
+Costa Rica has become a hot port of call for cruises to the Panama Canal, Central America and Western Caribbean.
+The Central American country borders both the Pacific Ocean and the Caribbean Sea, and offers cruise ship ports on both coasts.
+Cruise itineraries either stop at the Port of Limon on Costa Rica’s Caribbean Coast, or the Port of Caldera or Puntarenas on the Pacific Coast, or both coasts.

-At the Caribbean Port of Limon, one of the best Costa Rica shore excursions for cruise visitors is Veragua Rainforest.
-Passengers, who only have a few hours to experience Costa Rica’s beauty, usually want to minimize on-shore travel time.
+Veragua Rainforest is one of the best Costa Rica ecotourism shore excursions for cruise visitors to the Caribbean port of Limon.
+Normally, passengers only have a few hours to experience as many of Costa Rica’s wonders as possible, and want to do so with minimal on-shore travel time.
 Veragua Rainforest is located an hour away from the port of Limon and offers both half-day and full-day shore excursions.

-Veragua Rainforest Research and Adventure park is a top nature and adventure attraction in Costa Rica’s Caribbean region, and an important national scientific investigation center.
+The research and adventure park is one of the top nature and adventure attractions in Costa Rica’s Caribbean region; plus, it is an important national scientific investigation center.
 The 3,212-acre (1,300-hectare) park is located in an area of breathtaking tropical rainforest in the foothills bordering the vast La Amistad International Park.
 Attractions include an aerial tram, canopy zip-line tour, hiking trails through the rainforest and by a river with waterfalls, wildlife exhibits and science labs.